ashwinvaidya17/SelfDrivingCar-GeneticAlgo-Unity/README.md

 9. The walls of the track should have tag set to "Wall"
 10. Change speed limit of the Car to tune training.

+## Other Information

+nn.txt contains trained weights.
+Check Load From File on the GameObject which has Nature.cs attached.
+This will load pre trained weights.

 ---

 ## TO-DO